Jakub-Ner/Auto-meetings/README.md

 - Internet connection is needed
 - if you want program to search for mails with meetings, you should have installed `Python3`
 - PC in hibernated mode uses energy
+- use `CTRL+C` in terminal to stop running the program